John Edward Crowther: Philanthropy

-He was responsible for a number of charitable donations to the town of Marsden, such as the purchase and donation of an ambulance in 1912.
+John Edward Crowther was responsible for a number of charitable donations to the town of Marsden, such as the purchase and donation of an ambulance in 1912.
 After the Great War, in 1930, Crowther donated land for the clubhouse of the local chapter of the British Legion.
 He also helped to maintain a curate at the parish church and helped pay for the peal of bells in the church tower.